localdevices/libre360/raspberrypi/README.md

 * 7.564 (H) x 5.476 (V) mm
 * $25, 6mm lens

 Using a [field of view calculator](https://zwww.scantips.com/lights/fieldofview.html), this gives us 49.06° vertical field of view, 64.38° horizontal.
 To create a 360° array, we would need 6 (H) or 7 (V) cameras mounted, which would total $450-$525, which is approximately the price of a single Sony α6000.
+These costs do not yet include the cost of the controlling Raspberry Pi nor GPS.

 The Sony α6000 rig is 24.3MP x 5 cameras yield a ~120MP synthetic image.
 The proposed Raspberry PI High Quality Camera is 12.3MP x 7 cameras yielding ~85MP.
 For comparison, a GoPro Max is 16.6MP.